chintankotian/D2F/README.md

 # D2F -  Description to Face Synthesis
 ### A project to explore the use of transfer learning in  GANs to produce photo realistic images of human faces from its description
 ### Project breakdown
-- [ x ] Data preprocessing(effecient way to load/use the entire Celeb-A data onto the main memory)
+- [x] Data preprocessing(effecient way to load/use the entire Celeb-A data onto the main memory)
 - [ ] Language Model
 - [ ] Implementing the Giant MSG-GANs on the entire LFW dataset
 - [ ] Transfer Learning